Keep AP In All Schools

 The use of Emory's style turns this project into two things: a visual lecture in African American Studies, and a design for impact.

 AP African American Studies has an opportunity to appeal to Black students, give them a college credit whilst in high school, and increase Black student engagement with AP.
-Regardless of where the viewer stands politically, offering this course would give Black students a momentous opportunity for their future endeavors.
+It's important to remember that education is crucial for not just Black students, but all walks of life, giving students momentous opportunities for their future endeavors.